llnl/smith/src/docs/sphinx/dev_guide/profiling.rst

 `Adiak <https://github.com/LLNL/Adiak>`_ is a library developed at LLNL for collecting metadata that can be used to compare multiple runs across programs.
 For more information, read `Adiak's documentation <https://github.com/LLNL/Adiak/blob/master/docs/Adiak%20API.docx>`_.
-Note that Serac provides some wrapper functions to initialize and finalize Adiak metadata collection.
+Note that Smith provides some wrapper functions to initialize and finalize Adiak metadata collection.

 Introduction to Caliper